psankesh9/EDFS/README.md

 ---

-For project updates and collaboration, refer to the course repository: <https://github.com/psankesh9/EDFS>.
+For project updates and collaboration, refer to this repository: <https://github.com/psankesh9/EDFS>.